AmandaB2023/P3_Hangman/README.md

 *   Clone Repository

-In order to make a local copy of this project, you can clone it to your desktop.
+To make a local copy of this project, you can clone it to your desktop.

 Sign in to GitHub, locate the repository and click to open the repository.